navapbc/template-infra/app/README.md

   - Disallows usage of `any` type.
 The usage of `any` defeats the purpose of typescript.
 Consider using `unknown` type instead instead.
 - "react/resct-in-jsx-scope": "off"
   - suppress errors for missing 'import React' in files because NextJS does this for us.
+- "space-before-function-paren": ["error", "never"]
+  - suppresses errors for lack of space before function parenthesis to allow for `function()`

 ### Tsconfig additions to auto-generated file